 Reasons for a Dental Crown

 - Large fillings.
 Sometimes when a cavity is filled, the decay goes a little deeper than the dentist anticipated—an issue that occurs from time-to-time.
 Yet, teeth with deeper decay can’t just receive a filling because too much of the tooth’s natural structure was compromised.
-In other words, a filling will leave the tooth weak and susceptible to breaking.
+In other words, a white filling will leave the tooth weak and susceptible to breaking.
 In those instances, your dentist simply places a crown on the tooth to help reinforce it.

 - Root canals.
 Much like with a large filling, a root canal procedure weakens the tooth.
 Root canal therapy requires that dentist removes the dentin and pulp from a decayed tooth.
 Then, the doctor fills the tooth on the inside and finishes the procedure with the placement of a cap.